jichu20/logs-training/publications/Logs_II/README.en.md

 # Traceability in distributed services part II

-In the [latest] article (https://jichu20.medium.com/traceability-in-distributed-services-bb3f67a67cb4), we viewed how to transport the value of any headers through our service so that we could have a unique identifier 'xTraceId' in all our services so that we could trace a request and link the logs that are generated in the different micro services that are part of our system.
+In the [latest article](https://jichu20.medium.com/traceability-in-distributed-services-bb3f67a67cb4), we viewed how to transport the value of any headers through our service so that we could have a unique identifier 'xTraceId' in all our services so that we could trace a request and link the logs that are generated in the different micro services that are part of our system.

 In this post, we are going to integrate these changes into our server application so that we can see how the value of the xTraceId header is the same in the different services that our request passes through.

 Then we will see how to modify the logback configuration to generate the traces in Json format and finally we will include the generation of traces for our own application.

-All these changes will be based on the spring [Sleuth] library (https://spring.io/projects/spring-cloud-sleuth).
+All these changes will be based on the spring [Sleuth library](https://spring.io/projects/spring-cloud-sleuth).

 ## Integration of changes in the server